-This Pineapple Spinach Smoothie is a delicious way to get in some greens, fibrous fruit, and can be adapted a variety of ways to suit your taste buds and dietary preferences.
+This Pineapple and Spinach Smoothie is a delicious way to get in some greens and fresh fruit!
+It can be adapted a variety of ways to suit your taste buds and dietary preferences.
 And no, you can’t taste the spinach!

 Smoothie Ingredients

-- pineapple – Stock your freezer with a bag of frozen pineapple chunks.
+- pineapple – stock your freezer with a bag of frozen pineapple chunks.
 Using frozen pineapple will give this smoothie the best texture.
+If you want to use fresh pineapple, freeze the pineapple chunks for 1 hour before blending (see Why Use Frozen Fruit? below).

-- mango – I love the mango addition and flavor in this pineapple smoothie, but you could also substitute more pineapple or more mango.
+- mango – I love the mango addition and flavor in this pineapple smoothie, but you could also substitute more pineapple.

-- spinach – A great source of iron and fiber.
+- raw spinach – baby spinach is one of my favorite leafy greens that’s a great source of iron and fiber.
 You can’t taste it in this recipe!

-- yogurt – Use a Skyr a Greek yogurt for more protein.
+- yogurt – use a Skyr yogurt or Greek yogurt for more protein.
 Plant based options work too if you need to keep this smoothie recipe dairy free.

-- milk of choice – Feel free to use your favorite, i.e. almond milk, oat milk, cashew milk, etc. Coconut milk will add a more tropical feel to this smoothie (delish!).
+- milk of your choice – feel free to use your favorite non-dairy milk, i.e. almond milk, oat milk, cashew milk, etc. Coconut milk will add a more tropical feel to this smoothie (delish!).

-- honey – Helps balance out all of the flavors but you can easily omit and not tell too much of a difference
+- honey – helps balance out all of the flavors, but you can easily omit for a no added sugar version.
+Use maple syrup for vegan.

 Best Blender for Smoothies

-A high powered blender is a must to create a creamy smoothie when using frozen ingredients.
+A high speed blender is a must to create a creamy smoothie when using frozen ingredients.
 You can use something like a NutriBullet for 1-2 servings.

-Or a blender like a Vitamix when making more than two servings.
+Or a high-speed blender like a Vitamix when making more than two servings.

 How to Make a Pineapple Smoothie

-Add all of the frozen ingredients into the bottom of the blender.
-Then add in the spinach, mint leaves, fresh banana, yogurt, milk and honey.
+Add the frozen pineapple and frozen mango into the bottom of the blender.
+Then, add in the fresh banana, yogurt, honey, spinach, mint leaves, and milk.

 Begin blending, stopping if needed to move the ingredients back down to the bottom of the blender.